markeastman/sap/example/readme.md

 ## Security

-We have used spring security along with user roles to provent access to certain features of the application.
+We have used spring security along with user roles to prevent access to certain features of the application.
 The `SapRoles` object holds a definition of all the features that we are allowing within the system.
 Each feature is governed by a role that matches it and also a menu item that provides access to it.
-So for menu item XXX we have a role called XXX and we display the menu item to the user if they have that role.
+So for logical menu item XXX we have a role called ROLE_XXX and we display the menu item to the user if they have that role.
-In addition we have to prevent the controllers from accessing that feature if the user has not got it and they just enter the URL for a known feature that they do not have.
-In this case we add a `antmatchers` row to the `httpsecurity` object.
+In addition we want to secure the controller for the URLs that match that feature.
+We use `@Secured` to manage access to the controller functions.
 Note also that for a given user the roles are also based upon which company they have active.
 The user can switch their active company after they have logged into the system.